spatialos/gdk-for-unity/docs/setup-and-installing.md

 ## Next steps

-To learn how to build and run the included `Playground` project - follow the [Build and Deploy](./content/build-and-deploy.md) guide.
+To learn how to build and run the included `Playground` project - follow the [quickstart](./content/deploy.md#quickstart-how-to-deploy-the-playground-project).

 ----
 **Give us feedback:** We want your feedback on the SpatialOS GDK for Unity and its documentation  - see [How to give us feedback](../README.md#give-us-feedback).